 Why did Operation Market Garden in 1944 fail?

 The Allies had landed in Normandy on the 6th of June 1944.
 After establishing several beach heads in Normandy, the Allies managed to push forward into the Normandy countryside.
-The Germans initially managed to slow the Allies advance, however, a brilliant piece of Allied strategy, resulted in the encirclement of a large part of the Nazi army, in the Falaise Pocket.
+The Germans initially managed to slow the Allies advance, however, a brilliant piece of Allied strategy, resulted in the encirclement of a large part of the German army, in the Falaise Pocket.
 The combined Anglo-American divisions inflicted huge losses on the Germans.
 The German army was forced into a headlong retreat.
 Paris was soon retaken by the Allies.
-The Nazi army was practically forced out of France and retreated towards Alsace-Lorraine and Belgium.
+The German army was practically forced out of France and retreated towards Alsace-Lorraine and Belgium.
 It seemed to many that the Allies were on the verge of invading German and some even spoke optimistically of ending the war by Christmas.

 However, in truth, the Allied successes had brought its own problems.
 The Allies supply lines were overstretched and this was slowing down the Americans and British in particular, the shortage of oil meant that Patton’s armored divisions had to halt their advance.
 This was to prove crucial and it allowed the Germans to regroup in the west, when it appeared that they would disintegrate, leading to the end of the war.